electric-sql/pglite/pglite-cli-distribution-design.md

   lifecycle semantics, while a partial native-shaped `pg_ctl` would add a second lifecycle contract without providing daemon mode.
 - The nine Phase 7 JS/Wasm artifact pairs add 4,939,651 bytes raw and 1,735,821
   bytes when each file is gzipped.
-The final tools tarball is 8,631,921 bytes unpacked and 2,916,089 bytes compressed, increases of 5,138,488 and 1,785,064 bytes over the Phase 5 package measurement.
-The umbrella tarball is 89,966 bytes unpacked and 25,966 bytes compressed, increases of 16,566 and 5,240 bytes.
+The final tools tarball is 8,633,040 bytes unpacked and 2,916,833 bytes compressed, increases of 5,139,607 and 1,785,808 bytes over the Phase 5 package measurement.
+The umbrella tarball is 91,614 bytes unpacked and 26,257 bytes compressed, increases of 18,214 and 5,531 bytes.
 - Node 22 passes 16 focused tools tests with seven Docker runtime cases gated separately and 24 CLI tests.
 Both packages pass TypeScript, lint, formatting, builds, and ESM/CommonJS export audits.
 The native ARM64 packed-package gate passes from artifact build through clean installation, programmatic imports, all command integrations, signal shutdown, and cluster cleanup.

+Final implementation audit, 2026-07-15:

+- Every in-repository acceptance criterion in Section 19 is implemented and passes its documented Node 22 / native ARM64 Docker gate.
+The final exact-revision PostgreSQL evidence is 230/230 for `make check`; for `make check-world`, 226 supported events pass, 11 are explicitly unsupported, 26 are explicitly blocked, all 188 temporary-cluster lifecycles pass, and upstream make exits zero.
+- The sole remaining release gate is the external Phase 0 action: an authenticated project owner must reserve the currently available `pglite` and `@electric-sql/pglite-server` npm names.
+No implementation work depends on that action, but the packages must not be published until it is complete.

 ## 17. Alternatives considered